aliclark/gnocchi/README.md

 11) Remove the rule allowing the service in the firewall by default (but do not persist it yet).
 If this fails, a hard reboot should fix.

-12) If it works, consider persistently removing the rule that allows the service from the normal firewall.
+12) If it works, first double check that it still works fine after a reboot.
+Then maybe consider persistently removing the rule that allows the service from the normal firewall.

 ## Adversary model

 The adversary can:
- * Convince the client to send to the adversary's server with the victim server's pubkey
- * Convince the client to send to the adversary's server with the adversary server's pubkey
  * Send packets (eg. UDP, TCP) from their own IP address to the server
+ * Cannot see packets on the network in real time

 Gnocchi does not defend against an adversary who can read packets on the network, since this capability almost always comes with the